 SKILLED AND COMPETENT.
-This is another large stumbling block for many who wish to be of service.
-Many people would like to help out, but they lack the experience and skills to really help in the way they would like to.
+This is a large stumbling block for many who wish to be of service.
+Many people would like to help out, but they lack the experience and skills to really help in the way in which they would like.
 As a result, they cannot find employment, or their help is less than ideal.

 WHO CAN BE OF SERVICE?

 Some people think of service as something to do in one’s spare time, once in a while, on weekends, or on a mission with the church.
-However, service can become a way of life.
+However, service can and should be a way of life.

 Service as a way of life does not mean a particular career or activity.
 You can be a student, a mother, a father, an office worker, or anything else.
 It just means you view your entire life as one based around service.